OriginTrail/ChatDKG/README.md

 ### :star2: **Step 3: Submit your results**

 - Submit your final deliverables when ready
-  - Deliverables should be in the form of code in your GitHub repo
+  - Open source code in your GitHub repo
+  - An established Paranet on OriginTrail DKG Mainnet
 - Review and demo with the Steering committee
   - Demo needs to be done with Knowledge Assets on OriginTrail DKG mainnet
 - Public presentation of your project and demo in the Open Office Hours
+- Prepared and executed a marketing plan
 - Collect the rest of your grant upon successful review

 ## **[Apply for a ChatDKG grant HERE](https://docs.google.com/forms/d/1UWoyQoZaQ4SvO2lFh3zdAil7iHq8o-T5aX79fPbGHag/edit)** 🚀